Bhagavad Geeta: Chapter 1, Verses 12–23

 sa ghoṣo dhārtarāṣṭrāṇāṁ hṛdayāni vyadārayat,

-Sanjaya has been vividly explaining the superiority of the Pandavas, perhaps trying to paint a clear picture in Dhritarashtra’s mind so he may call off the war at least now.
+Sanjaya has been vividly explaining the superiority of the Pandavas.
+He is perhaps trying to paint a clear picture in Dhritarashtra’s mind so that he may be encouraged to call off the war at least now.

 Chapter 1, Verses 20 and 21